matta-research-group/SwiftPol/paper/paper.md

 # Conclusion

 We presented SwiftPol, an open-source Python package for building polydisperse *in silico* polymer ensembles.
-SwiftPol recreates core characteristics of bulk polymer materials like polydispersity, creating representative systems that capture key components of polymer physics.
-We have shown that building longer chains and larger systems, exceeding what would be appropriate for atomistic MD, will not create a time bottleneck in the MD workflow.
+SwiftPol recreates core characteristics of bulk polymer materials like polydispersity, enabling the simulation of representative systems that capture key components of polymer physics.
+We have shown that building longer chains and larger systems, exceeding what would be appropriate for atomistic MD simulations, will not create a time bottleneck in the MD workflow.
 SwiftPol is a robust and scalable tool for the guided generation of polydisperse polymer mixtures, which can be easily integrated into existing open-source MD software, such as the OpenFF toolkit.

 In future releases, we will expand SwiftPol to include options to control tacticity, and offer a broader selection of solvation buffers.